 Associated Student Body (ASB)

-Student Leadership is comprised of different students from all over campus with one main job: to “Lead, Plan, Serve, and Innovate” new ideas to make the school year the best it can be!
+Student Leadership is composed of different students from all over campus with one main job: to “Lead, Plan, Serve, and Innovate” new ideas to make the school year the best it can be!
 We dedicate our 4th period class to organizing and planning school events within our separate committees.
 Student leaders are chosen based on their individual talents and are given the opportunity to develop their skills throughout the year.
 The diversity in the class allows for a multitude of creative and new ideas in order to produce exciting activities for the student body!

-Student Leadership provides an outlet for its leaders to create engaging projects and bring in new creative ideas for school activities.
+Student Leadership provides an outlet for its students to create engaging projects and bring in new creative ideas for school activities.
 We are constantly proposing new opportunities to enhance the quality of education by involving students outside of the classroom that build school spirit, citizenship, and self-esteem.
-Through school events such as Spirit week and Homecoming, Student Leadership works very hard to make them successful and we cherish the feedback of our students, staff/faculty, parents, and administrators to improve upon them.
+Through school events, such as Spirit week and Homecoming, Student Leadership works very hard to make them successful and we cherish the feedback of our students, staff/faculty, parents, and administrators to improve upon them.
 Therefore, Student Leadership never repeats the activities and events the same way.
-Our student leaders add new twists that make all the activities unique and interesting every time.
+Our student leaders add new features that make all the activities unique and interesting every time.